Gregory94/LaanLab-SATAY-DataAnalysis/docs/Installation_Guide_SATAY_Analysis_Software.md

 In the terminal application, run the command `python --version` or `python3 --version` to see which version is installed.
 If python3 is installed with version 3.6, then this should be updated to python 3.7 or above.
 This can be done using the procedure explained on [this website](https://dev.to/serhatteker/how-to-upgrade-to-python-3-7-on-ubuntu-18-04-18-10-5hab).
-Running the command `python3.7` should open python 3.7 instead of version 3.6.
+Running the command with `python3` or `python3.7` should open python 3.7 instead of version 3.6.

 Note that it might happen that the terminal does not launch anymore after upgrading the python version.
 This is something to do with the not properly removing one of the installation packages.